Royal assent: Historical development

 Carafano suggests that William III considered the royal veto "his personal legislative tool".
 By contrast, the last Stuart monarch, Queen Anne, withheld her assent from a bill just once.
 On 11 March 1708, she vetoed the Scottish Militia Bill on the advice of her ministers.
 No monarch has since withheld royal assent from a bill passed by Parliament.

 During the rule of the succeeding Hanoverian dynasty, power was gradually exercised more by Parliament and the government.
 The first Hanoverian monarch, George I, became heir presumptive and then king late in life.
 Speaking English as a second language and being at first unfamiliar with British politics and customs, he relied on his ministers to a greater extent than had previous monarchs.
 Later Hanoverian monarchs attempted to restore royal control over legislation: George III and George IV both openly opposed Catholic emancipation and asserted that to grant assent to a Catholic emancipation bill would violate the Coronation Oath, which required the sovereign to preserve and protect the established Church of England from papal domination, and would grant rights to individuals who were in league with a foreign power which did not recognise their legitimacy.
-However, George IV reluctantly granted his assent upon the advice of his ministers.
+George IV reluctantly granted his assent upon the advice of his ministers.
 Thus, as the concept of ministerial responsibility has evolved, the power to withhold royal assent has fallen into disuse, both in the United Kingdom and in the other Commonwealth realms.

 In 1914, George V took legal advice on withholding royal assent from the Government of Ireland Bill; then highly contentious legislation that the Liberal government intended to push through Parliament by means of the Parliament Act 1911.
 He decided not to withhold assent without "convincing evidence that it would avert a national disaster, or at least have a tranquillising effect on the distracting conditions of the time".

 It has been mooted that, in modern times, the government could advise the monarch to withhold royal assent, but that elected politicians should strive to avoid such a scenario.